 You may have tried a variety of approaches to manage and overcome trauma or PTSD with no success, from research and support groups to medication and even counseling.
 There is no one-size-fits-all approach to trauma therapy, but when you are willing to commit to your recovery – and when you build a trusting relationship with your therapist – you can learn to manage trauma symptoms and respond to distressing thoughts or emotions in a healthy and productive way.
 You can feel hopeful about your situation and confident that wellness is possible.

 I’m too scared or embarrassed to talk about certain issues…

 Traumatic experiences can often carry a great deal of shame, and it can be extremely difficult to share your thoughts and feelings openly and honestly.
 The first step in overcoming your challenges is to build a trusting relationship with someone who can give you the professional guidance, skills and support you need.
 This process can take time, and it may be uncomfortable in the beginning, but I offer a safe, confidential environment where you can open up in your own time.

 You Can Find Relief

-When you are overwhelmed, on edge and exhausted by trauma or PTSD, healing can feel like an intimidating, even impossible journey.
+When you are overwhelmed, on edge and exhausted by trauma or Post-Traumatic Stress Disorder (PTSD), healing can feel like an intimidating, even impossible journey.
 But, with professional support, you can learn to process painful thoughts and emotions so you can retain the wisdom you gained from your experience without having to relive it.
 If you are ready to take control of your life, or if you have additional questions about trauma therapy, I invite you to call 208-357-3104 or contact me through this site to schedule a free 15-minute consultation.

 At Integrated Counseling and Wellness, we are committed to finding a solution that works for you.
 We are pro-wellness and appreciate the ways in which both modern medications and herbal therapies can assist you in reaching your wellness goals.
 These two approaches need not be mutually exclusive!